zalando/zalando.github.io/_posts/2018-12-03-commons-clause.md

 Commons Clause licensed code:

 - It can be argued that it disallows and commercial usage of the software;
-- It is an affront the spirit of the underlying license and the goodwill of the wider community around the software.
+- It is contrary to the spirit of the underlying license and the goodwill of the wider community around the software.

-Zalando is proud of its history in contributing to Open Source and grateful to all who have ever contributed to our projects.
-We look forwar to working you all to address the serious issue of (financial) sustainability in Open Source.
+Zalando is proud of its history in contributing to Open Source and grateful to all who have ever contributed to our projects and the projects we are reliant on to build our platform.
+We look forward to working with the wider Open Source ecosystem to address the serious issue of (financial) sustainability in Open Source.
 We wish we had an answer now.
 We don't.
 What we do know, is that the Commons Clause is not it.